My 2x Great Grandfather, George Bell was born in East Farleigh, Kent, England in 1817.

 “On the 4th April, 1849 the Colonial Secretary advised that the Governor of N.S.W. had given approval to allotments of land which had been granted to the Wesleyans in Picton on 4th January, 1849.
 Shortly after, James Rogers began to build the chapel using convict labour.
 The original building was 26 feet by 16 feet, the stone being hewn from Stonequarry Creek.
 The roof was of shingles.
 The chapel was opened shortly after, in July 1849, but by 1865, because of the influx of population, especially railway men associated with terminal railway activities the little Wesleyan chapel was enlarged, again James Rogers carrying out the work: adding an extra 10 feet on to the back of the church.
 The early ministers who conducted services at the chapel were George Pickering (1849), J. Bowe (1852), J. Fillingham (1855), C.W.
 Rigg (1856), W. Clark (1859), S. Wilkinson (1861), J. Watkins (1864) and Richard Amos (1865). ”

-This church was not very far from the Bell home at Picton at Upper Picton, also known as Redbank.
+This church was not very far from the Bell home at Upper Picton, also known as Redbank.

 I also checked in the newspapers to see if there was a birth notice or report, but found none.